test-bench/mruby-ruby-compat/Eventide-Progress.md

 - :heavy_check_mark: attribute
 - :link: casing ()
   - Symbol is converted to string before calling String#[], which MRuby does not have
-- :heavy_check_mark: clock (tests require changes for MRuby support)
+- :heavy_plus_sign: :link: clock
+  - `Controls::Time::Offset` may not have the same precision as MRI, since MRI can add Rational values to Time objects, and MRuby must convert them to Float first
 - :heavy_check_mark: collection
 - :heavy_plus_sign: configure
   - The configure macro cannot be called a second time (which likely has never occurred in the wild)